simdipo/Darey.io_devops/LOAD_BALANCER/Loadbalancer.md

 3. You should find a page on the browser like so:

 Step 5: Configuring Nginx as a Load Balancer
-Provision a new EC2instance running ubuntu 22.04.
+Provision a new EC2 instance running ubuntu 22.04.
 Make sure port 80 is opened to accept traffic from anywhere.
 Your can refer to step 1 through step 2 to refresh your memory.
 Next SSH into the instance.
 Again refer to step 3 for a refresher if needed.
 Install Nginx into the instance using the command below: